 What I Ate Wednesday is a series of spotlights on diverse eating styles and recipes, meant to showcase different diets and explore the wide variety of foods we choose to eat!
-Lindsay is our director of brand partnerships at ENLIGHTENED.
+Lindsay has a 2 year old son.

 I call myself a gluten-free (gf) pescategan.
 That means no to gluten (not by choice) and meat, but yes to fish and eggs.
 Oh, and I’m allergic to mango, grapes and grape byproducts… and did you know vinegar is in EVERYTHING?!